engisalor/sketch-grammar-explorer/README.md

 **API credentials**

-Sketch Engine credentials can be supplied in plaintext or using the `keyring` package.

-***Manually***

-Either add your username and API key to `data/config.yml`, or only add your username and execute the `keyring` command below to have your OS manage your key. `data/.config.yml` can be used instead to keep credentials untracked by git.
+Run `config.credentials()` to automate the creation of a `config.yml` file in the project directory.
+Follow the prompts to store an API key in plaintext or with the `keyring` package.
+If necessary, the keyring entry can be modified directly as shown below.

 ```python
 import keyring